 Smoked ham is a holiday mainstay, which is a shame.
 I admit to placing ham into the winter grilling category when it is actually a treat to be enjoyed anytime.
 Ham, or in this case, a ham portion, is the perfect choice for a cold weather grilling recipe because it requires little attention.
-And did I mention that this is paleo friendly?

 An eight pound spiral sliced portion was selected at a local market to be grilled for this post:

-Yep, the slices are indeed there and I’m anxious to see what can be done with this soon to be grill-glazed spiral ham.
+The slices are indeed there and I’m anxious to see what can be done with this soon to be grill-glazed spiral ham.

 One thing to look for is the phrase “natural juices” as opposed to “water added” ham:

 Natural juices ham has less added moisture than the water added variety.
 Water added hams tend to be of lesser quality.
 I think I’ll leave it at that lest a lengthy discussion of curing, brining, and other methods becomes required.

 The spiral ham is placed flat side down in an aluminum pan: